JasonTBio/JasonTBio/README.md

-- 👋 Hi, I’m @JasonTBio
+- 👋 Hi, I’m @Jason
-- 👀 I’m interested in ... metabolism.
+- 👀 I’m interested in ... biochemistry and undergraduate education.
 - 🌱 I’m currently learning ... everything.
 - 💞️ I’m looking to collaborate on ...anything.
-- 📫 How to reach me ... not sure.

 <!---
 JasonTBio/JasonTBio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.